Ayush2406/TravelSphere/README.md

 PostgreSQL Database
 ```

 The frontend is responsible for the user interface and user interactions.
-The FastAPI backend exposes API endpoints, handles validation, authentication, and application logic, and communicates with the database through the database layer.
+The FastAPI backend exposes API endpoints, handles validation, authentication, and application logic, and communicates with the database through SQLAlchemy.

 ## Features